Luca Ghiotto: Formula Renault

 Ghiotto remained with Prema, as they moved to the 2-litre Formula Renault machinery to compete in the final rounds of Formula Renault 2.0 Alps and Formula Renault 2.0 NEC at the end of 2012.
 For 2013, Ghiotto had full-time campaigns in both Formula Renault 2.0 Alps and the Eurocup Formula Renault 2.0, staying with Prema.
 He took a podium finish at Le Castellet, as well as a victory at Spa, and finished ninth in the final championship standings.
 In the Alps series, he scored five wins and finished as runner-up to teammate Antonio Fuoco.
-Also he won the main race of the Formula Renault 2.0 Pau Trophy.
+He also won the main race of the Formula Renault 2.0 Pau Trophy.

 Ghiotto graduated to the Formula Renault 3.5 Series in 2014, competing for International Draco Racing.

 GP3 Series

 2014

 Ghiotto made his debut in 2014 with Trident at Spa-Francorchamps.
 He took pole position on his debut, but did not score in any of the four races he entered.